27 May Bookings for our first Japan holiday

 Debit cards and cash

 We knew that Japan was still a cash society but we also had our accommodation to pay for and didn’t think it was necessary to carry all that cash around.
 Our regular bank cards had large fees for using at international ATM’s as well as charges for currency conversion.
-We did some research on debit cards other travellers recommended and applied for a Citibank plus account which came with visa debit cards.
+We did some research on debit cards other travelers recommended and applied for a Citibank plus account which came with visa debit cards.
 The account has no fees and there are no charges for international ATM use.
 The exchange rate was great at the time of booking our trip so we had some Australian dollars exchanged for yen to take with us as well as our visa debit cards.

 Want to know our expenses and total cost for this trip?
 Read it here!